alexanderbird/alexanderbird.software/src/content/cv.md

   <span class='role'>Distinguished Software Engineer</span>
 </div>

-- Extract a reusable design system library from an AI-generated application
+- Extracted a reusable design system library from an AI-generated application
-- Design and build the build tooling used by 6+ teams multiple times per hour
+- Designed and build the build tooling used by 6+ teams multiple times per hour
    - Teams report the old process was confusing and error prone but is now simple and understandable
 - Collaborate with other distinguished engineers to identify missing skills across the department; design and provide monthly training to address the gaps
+- Design, build, and deploy serverless web app features to allow customers to control irrigation IOT devices

 <hr/>
 <div class='atoms__cv-header'>